nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 <hr/>

-In this post we will install **wsl (Windows Subs** in windows to run Linux OS or Linux commands directly from windows
+In this post we will install **WSL (Windows Subsystem for Linux)** in Windows to run Linux OS or Linux commands directly from Windows